Robertron624/FCC-Quote-generator-/README.md

 # FCC-Quote-generator-
-My solution to FCC quote-generator challenge for Front-end Development libraries
+My solution to FCC quote-generator challenge for Front-end Development libraries: a random Quotes generator using jQuery